sartography/github-actions-library/README.md

 # github-actions-library

-Each directory is a github actions library that can be used in your github actions workflow.
+Each directory is a github actions library that can be used in your github actions workflow

 ## Library list